karakostis/covid19_offline/README.md

 2. Open the folder and double click in the index.html file;
 3. Go to data folder and drag&drop the geojson file on the open window;

+Alternatively you can access the application here: https://karakostis.github.io/covid19_offline/ Then drag&drop the data in the repository in order to visualize the map.

 **Important**
 * The repository will be updated with latest data in a daily basis;
 * Currently there is no legend integrated in the app.
 You can find the legend [here](https://github.com/karakostis/covid19_offline/blob/master/legend.png);